xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

 TaskGraph provides the graph that the bot will traverse through during the conversation.
 It provides a guideline for the conversation to make it more controllable and reliable.
 The details can be viewed at [here](../Taskgraph/Generation.md).

 It will also prepare the documents for the RAG component of the bot.
 It will first crawl the websites content specified by the `rag_docs` in the config file and saved the documents into `documents.pkl` file.
-Later on, during the conversation, the bot will execute RAG Agent to retrieve relevent information of user's query from the documents to compose responses to the user.
+Later on, during the conversation, the bot will execute RAG Worker to retrieve relevent information of user's query from the documents to compose responses to the user.

 ## Running the Bot